bitcointranscripts/bitcointranscripts/bitcoinplusplus/mempool-edition/btc-mempool-edition-datum-deep-dive.md

 So maybe not so much here, but that's interesting.
 So that was done.
 We made that part of the software.
-And the real first Datum block that was ever mined was when parts of OCEAN were starting to move over to using the Datum gateway instead of Eloipool.
+And the real first DATUM block that was ever mined was when parts of OCEAN were starting to move over to using the DATUM gateway instead of Eloipool.
 And that was block 857812 back in August, just to show you how quickly this has progressed.
 That wasn't that long ago, less than a year, the very first block mined by the software.
 So we got there.